browserengineering/book/book/embeds.md

 `Date`.^[Another good exercise: can you explain why these don't need any changes?]
 However, `innerHTML` can cause an iframe to be added to or removed from the document.
-Our browser does not handle that correctly, and I've left a solution to the problem to an exercise.
+Our browser does not handle that correctly, and I've left a solution for this problem to an exercise.

 ::: {.quirk}
 Demos from previous chapters might not work, because the `with` operator hack